simonemarketti/car-rental/README.md

 ## Overview

-This is a mobile-first designed and responsive personal portfolio web page.
+This is a mobile-first designed and responsive personal car rental web page.

 ### Concepts